EXPLAINER: What to do with closed nuke plant's wastewater?

 In Duxbury, Kingston and Plymouth Bays, there are 50 oyster farms — the largest concentration in the state, worth $5.1 million last year, according to the Massachusetts Seafood Collaborative.
 The collaborative said dumping the water would devastate the industry, and the local economy along with it.

-Diane Turco, a Harwich resident and longtime Pilgrim watchdog, fears the water is heavily contaminated, especially from the pool that covered the stored, spent fuel for cooling and shielded workers from radiation.
+Diane Turco, a Harwich resident and longtime Pilgrim watchdog, questions if the water is heavily contaminated, especially from the pool that covered the stored, spent fuel for cooling and shielded workers from radiation.

 “Isn’t this a crazy idea for Holtec to use our bay as their dump?
 No way,” she said.